-Brief Summary of Act 345 Benefit Provisions (June 30, 2012)
+Brief Summary of Act 345 Benefit Provisions (June 30, 2013)

-Eligibility Amount SERVICE RETIREMENT Members hired after 7/1/2009 (excluding Dept. Heads) Age 55 with 25 or more years of service.
-Straight life pension equals 2.5% of 3 year average final compensation (AFC) times years of service.
+Eligibility Amount SERVICE RETIREMENT Members hired after 7/1/2009 (excluding Dept. Heads) Age 55 with 25 or more years of service or age 60 with 10 years of service.
+Straight life pension equals 2.0% (2.5% if member has at least 25 years of service) of 3-year average final compensation (AFC) times first 25 years of service plus 1.0% of AFC times years of service excess of 25 years.
 AFC is calculated based on base wage only.
-Dept. Heads and Members hired before 7/1/2009 25 or more years of service regardless of age or age 60 regardless of service.
-Straight life pension equals 2.8% of 3 year average final compensation (AFC) times first 25 years of service plus 1% of AFC times years of service in excess of 25 years.
-DEFERRED RETIREMENT 10 or more years of service.
+Dept. Heads and Members hired before 7/1/2009 25 or more years of service regardless of age or age 60 with 10 years of service.
+Straight life pension equals 2.0% (2.8% if member has at least 25 years of service) of 3-year average final compensation (AFC) times first 25 years of service plus 1.0% of AFC times years of service excess of 25 years.

+DEFERRED RETIREMENT

+10 or more years of service.
 Computed as service retirement but based upon service, AFC and benefits in effect at termination.
-Benefit begins at date retirement would have occurred had member remained in employment.
-DEATH AFTER RETIREMENT SURVIVOR'S PENSION Payable to a surviving spouse, if any, upon the death of a retired member who was receiving a straight life pension which was effective July 1, 1975 or later.
-Spouse's pension equals 60% of the straight life pension the deceased retiree was receiving.
-NON-DUTY DEATH-IN-SERVICE SURVIVOR'S PENSION Payable to a surviving spouse, if any, upon the death of a member with 20 or more years of service.
-Accrued straight life pension actuarially reduced in accordance with an Option I election.
-DUTY DEATH-IN-SERVICE SURVIVOR'S PENSION Payable upon the expiration of workers' compensation to the survivors of a member who died in the line of duty.
+Benefit begins at date retirement would have occurred had member remained in employment. ------------------------------ --

+DEATH AFTER RETIREMENT SURVIVOR'S PENSION

+Payable to a surviving spouse, if any, upon the death of a retired member who was receiving a straight life pension which was effective July 1, 1975 or later.
+Spouse's pension equals 60% of the straight life pension the deceased retiree was receiving. -- --

+NON-DUTY DEATH-IN-SERVICE SURVIVOR'S PENSION

+Payable to a surviving spouse, if any, upon the death of a member with 20 or more years of service.
+Accrued straight life pension actuarially reduced in accordance with an Option I election. --- --

+DUTY DEATH-IN-SERVICE SURVIVOR'S PENSION

+Payable upon the expiration of workers' compensation to the survivors of a member who died in the line of duty.
 Same amount that was paid by workers' compensation.